dougeby/IntuneDocs/intune/device-restrictions-android.md

 In the restricted apps list, you can configure one of the following lists for both Android, and Samsung KNOX Standard devices:

-A **Prohibited apps** list - List the apps (not managed by Intune) that users are not allowed to install and run.
+A **Prohibited apps** list - List the apps (not managed by Intune) that will be reported if users install and run.
 An **Approved apps** list - List the apps that users are allowed to install.
 To remain compliant, users must not install other apps.
 Apps that are managed by Intune are automatically allowed.
 Device profiles that contain restricted app settings must be assigned to groups of users.